 Admirals Take Game 3 with Win over Wild

-Milwaukee, WI - The Admirals staved off elimination with a gutty 3-1 win over the Iowa Wild in game 3 of the Central Division Semifinals on Thursday night at Panther Arena.
-The Ads now trail the Wild two games to one in the best-of-five series with game four set for Friday night at 7 pm at Panther Arena.

-The win for Milwaukee also snapped a 13-game playoff losing streak dating back nearly six years.
-The last time the Ads had won a playoff game was a 2-0 victory over Texas on April 27, 2013 in the first round.
+With a draw in the Admirals zone, Justin Kirkland won the face-off back to Allard at the point and he ripped a slapper that deflected off an Iowa stick and into the back of their net.

+The victory was the second straight and tied the series at two games apiece It also comes on the heels of a 13-game playoff losing streak that dated back to 2013.
+In addition, the OT win was the first for Milwaukee since Kelsey Wilson scored in the extra session on May 8, 2011 against Houston, who was the Minnesota affiliate at the time.

-Tickets for game four, which range in price from $8 to $30, are on sale now either online at www.milwaukeeadmirals.com or by calling the Admirals office at (414)-227-0550.
+Tickets for game five, which range in price from $8 to $30, are on sale now either online at www.milwaukeeadmirals.com or by calling the Admirals office at (414)-227-0550.
+The Admirals office is will be open from 10 am until 2 pm on Saturday for fans to purchase tickets.

-After losing the first two games in Iowa the Admirals needed a quick start and they got it thanks to a Colin Blackwell tally just 30 seconds into the game.
-The play began when Yakov Trenin forced a turnover in the neutral zone, springing the Admirals on a 3-on-2.
-From there Cole Schneider fired a shot from the top of the left circle that trickled through the pads of Iowa goalie Andrew Hammond and Blackwell was on the doorstep to knock it in for an early lead.

-Milwaukee would add to their lead when Mathieu Olivier was able to find a loose puck in the crease and jam it by Hammond for a 2-0 lead.
-Yakov Trenin and Vince Pedrie earned the assists on the play.
+Anthony Richard and Phil Di Giuseppe each scored a pair of goals the Admirals, who hadn't scored five goals in a playoff game since same game against Houston, while Allard (1g-1a), Matt Donovan (2a) and Justin Kirkland (2a) each collected a pair of points to pace the Ads offense.

+Troy Grosenick earned his second straight win in goal for Milwaukee, stopping 28 shots in the contest.

 • Discuss this story on the American Hockey League message board...

+- Game Preview: Bears at Sound Tigers (Atlantic Division Semifinals - Game 5) - Hershey Bears

+- Sound Tigers Host Bears in Decisive Game 5 Tonight - Bridgeport Sound Tigers

-- Iowa Falls in Game 3 to Milwaukee 3-1 - Iowa Wild
+- Iowa Suffers 5-4 Loss to Milwaukee in Overtime - Iowa Wild

 - Admirals Take Game 3 with Win over Wild - Milwaukee Admirals